in-droid/PR21INRAKT/README.md

 - beers.csv (List of 2K+ craft canned beers from the US.)

- -row number
+  - row number

   - ibu - International bittering units, which describe how bitter a drink is.

   - abv - The alcoholic content by volume with 0 being no alcohol and 1 being pure alcohol.

   - id - unique id

   - name - name of the beer

   - style - beer style(lager, IPA, ale, etc.)

   - brewery id - Unique identifier for brewery that produces this beer; can use to join with brewery info.

   - ounces - Size of beer in ounces.

 - breweries.csv ( List of 500+ breweries in the United States.)

   - brewery_id

   - name - Name of the brewery.

   - city - City that the brewery is located in.

   - state - state that the brewery is located in.